skylime/mi-core-base/README.md

 - `munin_master_allow`: ip addresses (alternative hostname) of the munin master node

-### rsyslog

-Remote syslog server that accept syslog tcp connections on specified port.
-We use our [mi-core-logger](https://github.com/skylime/mi-core-logger) image for that.

-- `syslog_host`: ip address and port seperated by colon of the remote syslog server

 ### postfix

 To have cron emails on errors we like to configure postfix as local smtp server.